halfpintutopia/magic-forest-trail/README.md

 ---

-The website consists of:
+The website consists of the following:

 * Home page
 * Storybook page
-* Form page with a a success page
+* Form page with a success page
 * Trail page
     * Additional pages for each trail shown on the trail cards displayed on the home page
 * A 404 page

 ## Colour Scheme

-The colour palette should complement greens, to represent nature and the forest.
+The colour palette was meant to support a cheerful and natural backdrop to showcase the trails.
+The colours should complement greens to represent nature and the forest.
 The red was to represent Bartli's hat.

 Created colour palette using:
 * [Adobe Color](https://color.adobe.com/create/image)